 The board interprets the statutes and administrative rules to determine the appropriate standards of practice in an effort to ensure the highest professional conduct.
 The board issues private advisory opinions to licensees on request.
 The board causes the investigation of nurses alleged to have violated the law and rules and is responsible to discipline the license of and/or imposes civil penalties on those found guilty.

-The Tennessee Nurses Foundation, under contract with the department, provides professional assistance to nurses with physical, mental, emotional and/or chemical dependency issues.
+The Tennessee Professional Assistance Program, under contract with the department, provides professional assistance to nurses with physical, mental, emotional and/or chemical dependency issues.
 The monitoring and referral program, supported by licensure and renewal fees, provides a valuable service to protect the public and assist in the rehabilitation of nurses.

 To assist in the discharge of its duties, the board employs a registered nurse executive director.
 The professional and administrative staff of the board and Division of Health Related Boards supports the board by issuing licenses to those who meet the requirements of the law and rules.

-The board consists of eleven members appointed by the Governor for four year terms or until their successors are appointed.
-Legislation passed in 2012 will transition the composition of the board to the following: nine registered nurse or advanced practice nurses, one licensed practical nurse, and one consumer member who is not a nurse and is not commercially or professionally associated with the health care industry.
+The board consists of eleven members appointed by the Governor for four-year terms or until their successors are appointed.
+Legislation passed in 2012 mandated the composition of the board to the following: nine registered nurses or advanced practice registered nurses, one licensed practical nurse, and one consumer member who is not a nurse and is not commercially or professionally associated with the health care industry.
 Members may be selected from lists of nominees submitted by their respective organizations for each appointment